 Technology Breakfast: Navigating the Technological Landscape of Microchips

 These advancements hold significant potential for future AI applications but equally pose risks for international security, particularly concerning supply chain vulnerabilities, the dual-use nature of the technology, and cybersecurity threats.
-With the aim of providing participants with an overview of microchip technology and its relevant applications, the briefing will commence with an introduction to UNIDIR’s research findings, followed by a presentation from an expert speaker, and conclude with an interactive Q&A session with the audience.
+With the aim of providing participants with an overview of microchip technology and its relevant applications, the briefing commenced with an introduction to UNIDIR’s research findings, followed by a presentation from an expert speaker, and concluded with an interactive Q&A session with the audience.

 Speakers